From Start to Finish: the Marshall Application

 • Enter the the names and contact information of recommenders.
 You will be asked if you wish to waive your right to view recommendation letters.
 Amherst candidates wishing to be considered for endorsement must waive their right to see the recommendations.

 • Upload your transcript(s).
 Request your official AC transcript and study abroad or transfer college transcripts early enough to get them in the portal by the internal deadline.
-Because electronic versions have security features that do not comply with the Marshall application, do the following: for your AC transcript, complete an “Electronic Transcript Request” and enter Christine (coverstreet@amherst.edu) as the recipient.
-Christine will convert the file to a workable format and send it to you to upload to your application.
+Because electronic versions have security features that do not comply with the Marshall application, do the following: for your AC transcript, complete an “Electronic Transcript Request” and when you receive it, convert it to a security-stripped version.
+It may say "Copy" in red letters.
+That's okay.
+Upload both front and back as one doc.
 The numerical GPA you enter in the application should be the one listed on your transcript.

 If you have any difficulty with the online application system, please write to help@embark.com.